DevExpress/testcafe-react-selectors/README.md

 #### Combining with regular TestCafe selectors

 Selectors returned by the `ReactSelector` constructor are recognized as TestCafe selectors.
-You can combine them with regular selectors and filter with `.withText`, `.nth`, `.find` and [other](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html#functional-style-selectors) functions.
+You can combine them with regular selectors and filter with [.withText](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html#withtext), [.nth](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html#nth), [.find](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html#find) and [other](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html#functional-style-selectors) functions.
 To search for elements within a component, you can use the following combined approach.

 ```js
 import ReactSelector from 'testcafe-react-selectors';